KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started-Article.md

 https://github.com/KeyboardKit/KeyboardKitPro.git
 ```

-After adding the package to your project, you must link it correctly to be able to use it.
-KeyboardKit must be added to both the main app target and its keyboard extension, while KeyboardKit Pro must *only* be added to the main app target.
+KeyboardKit must be linked to the main app target *and* its keyboard extension, while KeyboardKit Pro must only be added to the app.

-> Tip: You only have to add KeyboardKit to the main app target if you want to use the library in it, for instance to show keyboard settings.

 [KeyboardKit]: https://github.com/KeyboardKit/KeyboardKit